hmnelson/hmn.university/README.rst

 I'm catching up on my homework.
 In this branch, I've added the Day 2 homework (Course and Course content) to my existing hmn.university addon.

+I've also included the Day5 homework: Department fields, widgets, functions, and export to mySQL.

 Installation
 ============